digital0wave/digital0wave.github.io/README.txt

-This is my portpolio that shows personal projects containing source codes and documents.
+This is my portpolio that shows projects containing source codes and documents except projects donat at the workplace.